 The Special Revenue Funds account for and report the proceeds of specific revenue sources that are restricted or committed to expenditure for specific purposes other than debt service or capital projects.
-The Sales Tax 4A Manufacturing Development Corporation and the Sales Tax 4B Business Development Corporation are reported as major special revenue funds as of December 31, 2022.
+The Sales Tax 4A Manufacturing Development Corporation and the Sales Tax 4B Business Development Corporation are reported as major special revenue funds.
 The funds are used to collect sales taxes to help with tourism and community development.
-The Grant Fund is also reported as a major special revenue fund as of December 31, 2022 and is used to administer various grant funds received and expended by the City.
+The Grant Fund is also reported as a major special revenue fund and is used to administer various grant funds received and expended by the City.